-The number of bits of an expression is determined by the operands and the context, as in Verilog-2001.
-In SystemVerilog, casting can be used to set the context of an intermediate value.
+The number of bits of an expression is determined by the operands and the context, following the same rules as in Verilog-2001.
+In SystemVerilog, casting can be used to set the size context of an intermediate value.

-A tool may warn when the left and right hand sides of an assignment are different sizes.
-These warnings can be prevented by using casts.
+A tool may warn With Verilog, some tools may issue a warning when the left and right hand sides of an assignment are different sizes.
+Using the SystemVerilog size casting, these warnings can be prevented by using casts.